 Tideflex Technologies (A division of Red Valve Company Inc.)

-Approved Equivalent.
+Or Equivalent.

 Coatings

 All carbon steel and stainless steel pipe, fittings, bolted connections, pipe supports, brackets and appurtenances shall be coated with the wet interior coating system in accordance with Section 09960 – Painting of Steel Tanks and Appurtenances.
 The exterior surface of all stainless steel piping shall be coated with the approved wet interior coating system in accordance with Section 09960.